How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master equations: SC Method and Illustrative Models

 \section{SC Method and Illustrative Models}

 While our conclusions in this work are independent of the choice of SC theory and model, we illustrate our arguments by employing the linearized semiclassical initial value representation (LSC) method \cite{Sun1998} as our choice of SC theory to simulate the reduced (spin) density matrix dynamics of the spin-boson model \cite{leggett1987dynamics}.
 Specifically, we quantify the accuracy of SC theory and our modifications to it by benchmarking against the population dynamics, $\langle \sigma_z(t)\rangle$, obtained using the numerically exact, path integral-based time-evolving matrix product operator (TEMPO) approach \cite{strathearn2018efficient}.
+In the Supplementary Information (SI)~Sec.~I, we further test the performance of our ideas with respect to coherence dynamics and other SC methods (see SI~Sec.~I A and B).

 We choose the spin-boson model because it is the paradigmatic open quantum system that illustrates decoherence, dissipation, and thermalization, and can be used to model electron, charge, and spin transfer in the condensed phase\cite{leggett1987dynamics, weiss1992quantum}.
-The model consists of a central spin connected to a Gaussian thermal environment,
+However, our conclusions are broadly applicable to systems in contact with thermal reservoirs, including, e.g., the Frenkel exciton model (see SI~Sec.~I C).
+The spin-boson model consists of a central spin connected to a Gaussian thermal environment,

 where $\{ \hat{\sigma}_i \}$ are Pauli matrices, $\varepsilon$ is spin's bias, $\Delta$ is its diabatic coupling, $\omega_n$, $\hat{p}_n$, and $\hat{x}_n$, are the frequency and mass-weighted momenta and positions of the $n^{\rm th}$ oscillator in the thermal bath, and $\hat{V}_B = \sum_n c_n\hat{x}_n$ is the bath part of the system-bath coupling, with $c_n$ being the coupling to the $n^{\rm th}$ oscillator.
 The spectral density,